angad2212/Thapar_Summer_Program/README.md

 # Data_Science_and_Analytics
-1) Includes Basics of Python and usage of the Pandas Library
+1) Basics of Python
+2) Pandas Library